General Practices Negligence Claims

 Suing The Doctor For Medical Negligence

 Under the legal system in Australia, a doctor can be sued if a breach in duty of care resulting in harm or injury has occurred.
 We understand that often deciding to investigate a claim is a very big first step to take.
-Most people are frightened of or at least apprehensive of the legal system, lawyers, or at the thought of suing a doctor, hospital or ‘the medical profession.’
+Most people are frightened of or at least apprehensive of the legal system, lawyers, or at the thought of suing a doctor or ‘the medical profession.’

 WE’RE HERE TO HELP

-At Julian John Lawyers, we understand that pursuing a claim against your doctor or hospital can be a daunting task.
+At Julian John Lawyers, we understand that pursuing a claim against your doctor can be a daunting task.
 We have successfully helped clients bring claims against their medical provider and can help you investigate your case and navigate the legal system.
 To make it as easy as possible, just fill out the form and we will contact you to let you know whether we think investigating a claim is something you should think about.
 There’s no obligation and no fee involved.

 If you’d prefer, we can even just send you an email answering your question (if it is simple enough) or pointing you in the right direction.
 To find out whether you can pursue a medical negligence claim and sue the doctor, contact Julian Johnson Lawyers today.
 If we think a claim is worth investigating, we’ll arrange to meet for a coffee and a chat.